 Rothschild & Co Group's ("R&Co Group's") remuneration policies, practices and procedures are documented in a Remuneration Policy, which applies to all entities in the R&Co Group.
-This includes an annex for the R&Co Group's UK firms which are subject to IFPR, including N.M.
-Rothschild & Sons Limited, which is part of a sub-group headed by Rothschild & Co Continuation Limited; as well as Five Arrows Managers LLP, Rothschild & Co Equity Markets Solutions Limited and Rothschild & Co Wealth Management UK Limited ("UK IFPR Firms").
+This includes an annex for the R&Co Group's UK firms that are subject to the IFPR, including FAM LLP, as well as N.M.
+Rothschild & Sons Limited, Rothschild & Co Equity Markets Solutions Limited and Rothschild & Co Wealth Management UK Limited ("UK IFPR Firms").